jkirsteins/flask-currency-converter/README.md

 - currency codes are always 3-characters long (**ISO4217**)
 - country codes are always 2-characters long (**ISO3166**)

+## Notes on configuration

+Configuration is done via environment variables.
+The project supports .env files.

+The required configuration keys are:

+- SECRET_KEY (for Flask sessions)
+- COUNTRY_DATA_JSON - a filename which contains country/currency data (see below for more details)

+### Example .env file

+    $ cat .env
+    SECRET_KEY=secret_stuff
+    COUNTRY_DATA_JSON=countries_processed.json

 ## Notes for Future Revisions

 - the list of known currencies comes from a different source than the actual exchange rates,